rohitshe/TestXenkoRepository/manual/graphics/low-level-api/pipeline-state.md

 - Rasterizer state
 - Depth and stencil state
 - Blend state
-- Shaders
-- Root signature
+- Effects
-- Input layout description
+- Input layout
-- Output target description
+- Output description

 State is compiled into immutable @'SiliconStudio.Xenko.Graphics.PipelineState' objects, which describe the whole pipline.
 They are then bound using a @'SiliconStudio.Xenko.Graphics.CommandList'.